edsu/social-feed-manager/docker/README.md

         cd social-feed-manager/docker
         cp example.prod.docker-compose.yml docker-compose.yml

+2. Create the directory that will be mounted as a host volume:

+        mkdir /sfm-data
+        chmod ugo+w /sfm-data

-2. In docker-compose.yml:
+3. In docker-compose.yml:

     * update the SFM_TWITTER_* environment variables.
+    * update the host volume (from `/sfm-data`).
     * update the [tag](https://registry.hub.docker.com/u/gwul/sfm_app/tags/manage/) of the sfmapp image to the desired release.

 See app/*/local_settings.py for additional configuration that can be made using environment variables.

-3. Up:
+4. Up:

         docker-compose up -d